Valencinn/Valencinn/README.md

 **`Aspiring Dev — Always Learning · Always Building`**

-I’m passionate about crafting interactive experiences with code and design.
-I enjoy turning ideas into working, visual reality.
-I’m keen on challenges, problem-solving, and constantly expanding my knowledge — from frontend and scripting to design tools and creative coding.
-I’m currently studying at university, where I’ll soon dive deeper into backend development.
+I enjoy turning ideas into real, working projects and experimenting with both design and code.
+I’m currently expanding into backend development while continuing to improve my frontend and creative coding skills.
+I like building, breaking, fixing, and learning new technologies as I go.

 ---